Diagnostic Medical Sonography Information and Forms

 Applications will be evaluated and scored.
 Points are awarded prerequisite GPA, qualifying degree, prior healthcare work experience, job shadowing, and writing skills.
 These scores are totaled and the top individuals are invited for an interview.
 Following the interviews, individuals are selected for admission to the sonography program in the fall.
 The number of students selected varies between 12 and 16 depending on available clinical sites.

-Interviews will be held during the last week of June.
+Interviews will be held in June.

 Those selected for the program will receive a new student packet in July.
 Orientation for applicants selected for the DMS program will be held the first week of the fall semester.